debfdias/Code-Wars/README.md

 # CodeWars
-Completed CodeWars Challenges
+A few CodeWars Challenges solutions

-I enjoy completing CodeWars challenges to keep my skills sharp.
-These are the solutions to my successfully completed katas.

-Currently I am honing my JavaScript skills.
+All codes in JavaScript.